Nordix/keycloak-secrets-vault-provider/docs/overview.md

 ![image](assets/secrets-manager.drawio.svg)

-**Figure 3:** Managing secrets using a custom "Secrets Manager" extension for the Keycloak Admin REST API.
+**Figure 3:** Using a Secrets Manager extension for the Keycloak Admin REST API.
 <br><br>

 Secrets Manager is accessible only via the REST API and a user interface within Keycloak Admin Console is not available.